xperseguers/t3ext-cloudflare/Documentation/Index.rst

       en

    :Description:
-      The Cloudflare TYPO3 extension ensures your TYPO3 website is running optimally on the Cloudflare platform.
+      The Cloudflare extension for TYPO3 is a powerful solution to integrate your website with Cloudflare, whose mission is to help build a better Internet.
+This extension provides a variety of features to ensure your website is running optimally on the Cloudflare platform, a global leader in web performance and security.

    :Keywords:
       cloud, content delivery network, cdn, proxy, reverse proxy, ssl,